glacials/kure/README.md

 I can, but it won't always be fast.

 Please feel free to hit me up if you have any questions, bug reports/fixes, or just want to chat.
 I'm all ears.

+Also, check out some plugins in the `plugins` branch.
+If you've got a plugin, please fork that branch, add your plugin, and pull request me!